 The Value of the Works of Victor Vasarely

-Victor Vasarely was a Hungarian visual artist and graphic artist that is often referred to as the “father” of Op Art for his optically complex and illusionistic paintings.
+Victor Vasarely was a Hungarian visual artist and graphic artist who is often referred to as the “father” of Op Art for his optically complex and illusionistic paintings.
 He spent the course of a long career seeking an approach to art-making that was deeply social.
 Vasarely placed primary importance on the development of an engaging, accessible visual language that could be universally understood.
-He believed this language to be geometric abstraction, more commonly known as Op Art.
-Vasarely created eye-popping paintings full of the illusion of depth, movement, and three-dimension using precise combinations of lines, geometric shapes, colors, and shading.
+He believed this language to be a geometric abstraction, more commonly known as Op Art.
+Vasarely created eye-popping paintings full of the illusion of depth, movement, and three-dimensional using precise combinations of lines, geometric shapes, colors, and shading.